 - Paper shredder

 3. The Right Light

 Our old floor lamp took up precious space and wasn’t bright enough either.
 A wall light is a much better solution, although I’m still on the fence about the IKEA RANARP.
 This plug-in wall lamp’s industrial style looks great here, but the 40W bulb is too dim for nighttime sewing.

 Never worry about peanut butter on your fabric again.

-It’s a nice dream to have a whole room filled with washi tape, paint, and scrapbook paper from floor to ceiling.
-But since that’s not reality for most of us, we need to get creative.
+It’s a nice dream to have a whole room filled with washi tape and scrapbook paper from floor to ceiling.
+But since that’s not the reality for most of us, we need to get creative.

 Don’t let a lack of space hold you back.
-Look around your home for a small area to transform into your personal creative haven, where the only sticky substance on the table will be from your hot glue gun.
+Look around your home for a small area to transform into a creative haven, where the only sticky substance on the table will be from your hot glue gun.

 Do you have a craft room or a craft nook?
 I’d love to see it!
 Drop a link in the comments below, or share a photo on Facebook.